shauryr/ACL-anthology-corpus/README.md

 TODO:
-1. Link the acl corpus to semantic scholar(S2), sources like S2ORC
+1. ~~Link the acl corpus to semantic scholar(S2), sources like S2ORC~~
 2. Extract figures and captions from the ACL corpus using pdffigures.
 3. Have a release schedule to keep the corpus updated.
 4. ACL citation graph
-5. Enhance metadata with bib file mapping - include authors
+5. ~~Enhance metadata with bib file mapping - include authors~~
-6. Add citation counts for papers
+6. ~~Add citation counts for papers~~
+7. Use ForeCite to extract impactful keywords from the corpus

 We are hoping that this corpus can be helpful for analysis relevant to the ACL community.